 - Preheat oven to 350°F. Grease three, 6-inch pans or two, 8-inch cake pans with baking spray and parchment rounds or homemade cake release.

-- Mix together all-purpose flour, granulated sugar, baking powder, and salt in a large bowl.
+- Mix together 2 cups all-purpose flour, 2 cups granulated sugar, 1 1/2 tsp baking powder, and 1/2 tsp salt in a large bowl.
 Use a stand mixer with a paddle attachment or hand mixer to mix on a low speed until combined.

-- Mix the unsalted butter into the dry ingredients on a medium-low speed.
+- Mix 2/3 cup of unsalted butter into the dry ingredients on a medium-low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

-- Pour in the egg whites and mix on low until just incorporated and the batter looks wet.
+- Pour 2/3 cup of egg whites and mix on low until just incorporated and the batter looks wet.

-- Mix in the buttermilk, oil and vanilla on a low speed.
-Scrape the sides and bottom of of the bowl as needed with a rubber spatula.
+- Mix in 1 cup buttermilk, 1 Tbsp oil, and 1 tsp vanilla on a low speed.
+Scrape the sides and bottom of the bowl as needed with a rubber spatula.

 - Bake for 32-35 minutes or until a toothpick comes out with a few moist crumbs.

-- Allow the pans to cool for 10 minutes, then run a small offset spatula around perimeter of the pan to separate the cake from the pan.
+- Let the pans cool for 10 minutes, then run a small offset spatula around the perimeter of the pan to separate the cake from the pan.

 - Flip the cake layers onto a wire rack to finish cooling.